Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 This visualization shows:

-- decision boundary
+- Decision Boundary
-- margin
+- Margin
-- support vectors
+- Support Vectors

 Support vectors are the data points closest to the hyperplane.